 The company expects to consider a shale partnership in Western Australia in mid-2013 after completing some tests and may bring in a partner this year, Managing Director Bruce Clement said in a phone interview.

 “We’re aware that there is some interest in the test results,” Clement said.
 “We believe as a company we’re worth a lot more than what we’re trading for.”

 Similarly, even after rising 13 percent since Chevron and Beach announced their agreement, Senex shares at their closing price of 67.5 cents yesterday include no value for the company’s shale gas assets, said Williams at RBC.

 “The market is in wait-and-see mode,” he said.
 “That opens opportunity up for corporates, without a doubt.”

 Citigroup’s hedge fund sales desk in Sydney in December named Senex among 19 top Australian takeover targets for 2013.
 Its unconventional assets “could be a company maker,” Citigroup said in a Dec.
 17 report that named Royal Dutch Shell Plc (RDSA), Santos and Exxon Mobil Corp.
-(XOM) as potential buyers.
+(XOM:US) as potential buyers.

 Representatives for Shell, Santos and Exxon based in Australia all declined to comment on speculation.

 Still, partnerships with explorers such as Senex and AWE may be more likely than takeovers, said Benjamin Wilson, a Sydney-based analyst at JPMorgan Chase & Co.